commonshost/dohnut/README.md

 - Only the DoH URI hostname is resolved via the bootstrap DNS lookup.
 Actual user DNS queries are never exposed.
 - DoH bootstrapping is considered failsafe.
 Tampering during bootstrap by a DNS resolver results in a failed DoH connection.
 DoH uses HTTP/2 which requires a valid TLS certificate for the DoH URI hostname.
 No queries are exposed without a secure HTTP/2 connection.

+### `--datagram-protocol`

+Default: `udp6`

+Sets the protocol to use for local listening UDP sockets when the IP address is not specified.
+For example if `--listen` is used with only a port number.
+Or when a socket file descriptor is provided by a service manager like systemd (Linux) or launchd (macOS).

+Set to `udp4` to use IPv4.
+Set to `udp6` to use IPv6.

 ### `--config`

 Path to JSON config file